Tunisia women's national rugby union team

 The Tunisia women's national rugby union team are a national sporting side that represents Tunisia in rugby union.
 They played their first international test against Senegal on 9 October 2021.

 History

 Tunisia played their first test match against Senegal, who were also playing their first test, on 9 October 2021.
 Tunisia won the match 14–3 at Stade El Menzah in Tunis.
 They recorded their biggest victory in their 61–0 thrashing of the Ivory Coast in their second test.

-Tunisia also competed at the 2022 Rugby Africa Women's Cup.